Paul Methuen (diplomat): Political career

 Methuen was still abroad when he was elected Whig Member of Parliament (MP) for Devizes at the 1708 general election.
 He served on three committees, including one on 9 March 1709 to draft a bill to prohibit French wines and other products more effectively, reflecting his mercantile connections and experience in negotiating commercial treaties.
 Also in 1709, he supported the naturalization of the Palatines.
 He was appointed as a Lord of the Admiralty in November 1709, and was returned unopposed at the ensuing by-election.
 At the 1710 general election, he was returned initially at Devizes in a double return but his opponents were declared elected.
-He asked to be removed from the Admiralty board, because he considered himself unsuitable, and refused another public office.
-At the 1713 British general election, he was returned in a contest as MP for Brackley (Northamptonshire) in the interest of the Duke of Bridgwater, but was unseated on petition on 20 April 1714.
+He asked to be removed from the Board of Admiralty, because he considered himself unsuitable, and refused another public office.
+At the 1713 general election, he was returned in a contest as MP for Brackley (Northamptonshire) in the interest of the Earl of Bridgwater, but was unseated on petition on 20 April 1714.
 He was appointed a Lord of the Treasury and was sworn as a Privy Councillor on 29 October 1714.

 At the 1715 general election, Methuen was returned unopposed as MP for Brackley.
 In 1715, he was sent as ambassador to Spain and Morocco to negotiate a commercial treaty, but had to return because of ill health.
 He became Secretary of State for the Southern Department in 1716, but resigned with Robert Walpole in 1717.
 When Walpole resumed office in 1720, he became Comptroller of the Royal Household.
 He appears to have sold the lease of Bishop's Cannings in 1720.
 At the 1722 election, he was returned unopposed at Brackley and exchanged office in 1725 to become Treasurer of the Household.
 He was made a Knight of the Bath by George I in May 1725.
 He was returned as MP for Brackley in the general elections of 1727, 1734 and 1741, but after the death of his patron the Duke of Bridgwater, he was not put forward for Brackley at the 1747 election.

 Death and legacy

 Methuen died, unmarried, in 1757, and was buried in the south aisle of Westminster Abbey, near his father John.
 His only brother Henry had been killed in a brawl in Lisbon in 1694.
-His heir was his cousin Paul Methuen, for whom he bought Corsham Court.
-That Paul's grandson was created Baron Methuen.
+His heir was his cousin Paul Methuen, for whom he bought Corsham Court; that Paul's grandson was created Baron Methuen.

+Methuen is the namesake of the town of Methuen, Massachusetts.

 His bust by Peter Scheemakers is in the family home of Corsham Court in Wiltshire.

-Methuen, Massachusetts, was named after him.